 Don’t just include a website link, ask your customers to click on it.
 It should be a simple, clear request for an immediate response.

 Striking the right chord with your audience will take patience and experimentation.
 Keep analysing the response rates to your messages and modify them accordingly.
-With time you will find the right balance for your SMS campaign.advice, Phone Banking, Political Campaigns, SMS Marketing, Tips
+With time you will find the right balance for your SMS campaign.Tags: advice, Phone Banking, Political Campaigns, SMS Marketing, Tips